 The anchor text may not link to a blog post, but this example proves that Hubspot found the tool useful.
 Even better, it’s from a domain with an impressive rating across the board, as far as Ahrefs Site Explorer statistics are concerned.

 We’ll link the Hubspot article here, which will now serve as a backlink for Hubspot since we found it to be a good example.
 The more websites link such content on their respective pages, the more it convinces Google that it’s valuable content for search results.

 Because of this, most businesses settle for the next best thing: publishers with specific niches.
 While most of these sites don’t get as much traffic as those for editorial mentions, they still rank in some search queries.
-Contributing content for these sites, known as guest posting or blogging, can generate quality backlinks.
+Contributing content for these sites, known as guest posting or blogging, can generate quality backlinks of various backlink types.

 While exact numbers are hard to come by, it’s safe to say that these niche sites outnumber the high authority ones.
 According to Moz, getting into the top 500 websites requires a Domain Authority (DA) score of at least 92.
 It also points out that increasing the DA score gets harder once it reaches 70, so many sites’ scores play between 40 and 50.